 The Bible verse Dave was referencing and that I’ve built this site on is 2 Corinthians 9:7, “…For God loves a cheerful giver.”

-I’m a pastor, Bible teacher, person…so here’s a moment of New Testament Greek for you.
+I’m a teaching pastor, so here’s a moment of New Testament Greek for you.
 Don’t sweat it.
 I really just want you to know why I like the word cheerful so much.

 In the original language cheerful in this verse is the word hilaros (ἱλαρός).